Economy and Health: Two Keys to U.S. Presidential Elections – Six Questions for Jeremy Ghez

 One cannot help but notice that Americans both credit President Trump for the state of the country’s economy AND blame him for how this crisis was managed…

 There is indeed a paradox.
 There are reasons to believe, in fact, that the argument about the state of the economy may not be as impactful as it has been in the past.
 First, there’s a question of timing and speed.
 The creation of more than 650,000 jobs in September suggests that job creation is slowing down after its peak of 4.8 million in June.
 The month of May was a clear turning point, but we may have reached the end of this process, since the US economy is still missing 10 million jobs compared to before the pandemic.
 A UBS economist, Brian Rose, believes that 5 million Americans may have lost their jobs permanently.
-A hiring lab in the US called Indeed also found that job postings in big cities like NY and SF are down by 30% compared to 2019.
+A hiring lab in the US called Indeed also found that job postings in big cities like New York and San Francisco are down by 30% compared to 2019.
 It may be years before labor market recovers from this.